 - Apollo 13 had barely enough power to run the instruments in the capsule, plus the explosion of one of the oxygen tanks may or may not have damaged the heat shield.
 If it was damaged, the ship would burn up on re-entry, and there was no way to get out and fix it.
 Plus, the crew was sleep-deprived, had spent four days in near-freezing cold, and one crew member was running a high fever due to a kidney infection.
 They made it.

 - An Israeli Air Force F-15, during a 1983 training exercise, lost one wing in a mid-air collision.
-Pilot Zivi Nedivi increased throttle to maintain control, actually succeeded (due to the F-15's wide airframe giving it a half-decent lifting-body effect) and attempted a landing - not actually knowing he was missing a wing the whole time.
+Pilot Zivi Nedivi increased throttle to maintain control, actually succeeded (due to the F-15's wide airframe giving it a half-decent lifting-body effect) and attempted a landing — not actually knowing he was missing a wing the whole time.
 He touched down at over 260 knots (double the normal landing speed), and though he caught the emergency arresting gear it ripped the tailhook off the plane; this slowed the plane enough that he got it stopped 20 feet short of the crash net.
-He was promoted for essentially doing the impossible (landing a plane with one wing), and then immediately demoted for failing to obey the order of a superior officer (his training officer in the backseat, who had told him several times to eject; it's been said that, had the pilot known he lost the wing, he would have ejected right then).
+He was demoted for disobeying his instructor and then immediately promoted for essentially doing the impossible (landing a plane with one wing) (He outranked his training officer in the backseat who had told him several times to eject; he said that had he known he lost the wing, he likely would have ejected right then).

 - The Dam Busters squadron, when they were using Tallboy and Grand Slam earthquake bombs, had to do this whenever a raid didn't go according to plan.
 While most bomber squadrons could just ditch their bombs and hence come in empty, the Tallboys and Grand Slams were in such short supply that they had to land with any unused bombs.
 This also took place when doing a raid on the Tirpitz, when they had to shuttle through a Russian airfield... and couldn't find it.
 All the planes had to land on fields with a multi-ton bomb slung underneath.
 No casualties.